 Segar must have been a friend of my mom's as she hung out at various clubs, the same clubs I would later go to, the Palladium, Fillmore, Grande Ballroom and of course Cobo Hall where I saw every rock band seemingly that ever stepped foot on a stage.

 I barely remember Segar, except he was soft spoken, had a lot of facial hair and was funny.
 He made a point to tell me and my four sisters to stay close as possible to music.
 I wasn't sure what he meant, and I also had no idea who he was.
-Yet he taught me how to play cards and showed us notes on our piano we had not heard before.
+Yet he taught me how to play cards.
+Poker.

 Cut to many years later, at age 11 I started venturing out to the rock clubs, indoor and out.
 Bands played everywhere, any field where you could put up a working amp would do.
 My older sisters dragged me along and we would see J. Giles, Iggy Pop (or then known as Iggy and the Stooges) Ted Nugent, Grand Funk Railroad, Alice Cooper, Humble Pie, MC5, Spirit, Glen Fry for god sakes.
 Then we typically would go back stage and have a beer.
 Nothing more than that.